Welcome to the City of Cross Plains, Texas

 In 1978, Ray was appointed to the City Council to fill the position of another member of the council.
 After serving the remainder of that term, Ray sought a seat on the council in general election.
 He was elected to the council where he served the citizens of Cross Plains until 1990.
 In 1990, Ray ran for Mayor's office and was elected to a two year term.
 In 1992 Ray was once again elected to the City Council .
 Then in 1994 Ray was elected as Mayor and has continued to serve in this capacity to the present, gaining re-election after each two year term.
 In total, Ray has served the citizens of Cross Plains for 30 years with integrity and authenticity.

 During his tenure as Mayor the City has seen significant changes and progress in both infrastructure and operation.
 Ray was instrumental in the acquisition of several properties for the purpose of supplementing the City's water supply.
-In the late 70's, the City acquired the Spivey well field and a new raw water line was laid to bring this much needed water to town.
+In the late 70's, the City acquired the Spivey well field and a new raw water line was constructed to bring this much needed water to town.
 Afterwards, the City built a new sewer system, a new City Hall, new parks, Community Center, and many other quality of life improvements.
-City streets have been paved and new operating equipment has been purchased for the smooth operation of our City.
+City streets have been paved and new operating equipment have been purchased for the smooth operation of our City.

 Ray attends First Baptist Church in Cross Plains and is part of the audio and video team.
 Ray is also a 32nd degree Mason and serves as Secretary of this organization.
 Both Ray and Kathy have dedicated many years to the citizens of Cross Plains and are highly respected members of the community.